croncat/MyCryptoHoldings/README.md

 # MyCryptoHoldings

-[This is a POC]
+A simple system to get your cryptocurrencies holdings in usd.

 ## Usage:

 Add to "cryptos.json" your crypto accounts.
-You only need to put the public addresses.
-In case of monero and zcash z addresses, right now you can put directly the balance (I don't develop any method to obtain protected balances [for now])
+You only need to put the public addresses or balances.

 ## Example: